nourapersevere20s/Masked-Desperados/README.md

-You have file called (Gameplay) which contain the actual game.
-Try and enjoy!
+The Gameplay file contains the full game.
+Feel free to download and enjoy!